grahamgower/eig-utils/README.md

 4. Merge output files from individual chromosomes.
-   The *.snp and *.geno files contain a single line for each locus, and can simply be catenated.
+   The *.snp and *.geno files contain a single line for each locus, and can simply be concatenated.
 ```
 for c in $(seq $nchrom); do cat eigdata.chr$c.snp; done > all_chr.snp
 for c in $(seq $nchrom); do cat eigdata.chr$c.geno; done > all_chr.geno